Job offers

 Contact person:

-Dr. Richard Vendamme: richard.vendamme [at] vito.be (richard[dot]vendamme[at]vito[dot]be)
+Dr. Richard Vendamme: richard.vendamme [at] vito.be (richard[dot]vendamme[at]vito[dot]be) (Please include your CV, study program, preferred internship period, and a short motivation)

 Requirements: